chenhcs/scResolve/README.md

 # Running scResolve on your Visium data
 Before you run your Visium data, please read the configuration!!!

-To run with Visium data, you need to provide paths of below files
+To run with Visium data, you need to provide paths of below files:
 ``bc-matrix``: bc-matrix provided by Visium platform(e.g filtered_feature_bc_matrix.h5).
 ``image``: H&E image.
 We recommend using high resolution image.
 ``tissue-position``: Tissue position provided by Visium platform.
 It has name of tissue_positios_list.csv.
 Make sure it has a header.